 - Result in the conversion of Prime Farmland as defined by the State Department of Conservation; - Result in conversion of land that either contains choice soils or which the County Agricultural Commission has identified as suitable for sustained grazing, provided that such lands were not assigned urban or other nonagricultural use in the Land Use Map; - Result in conversion of undeveloped open space to more intensive land uses; - Result in a use substantially incompatible with the existing surrounding land uses; or - Conflict with adopted environmental plans, policies, and goals of the community. - a.
-Established Community: The project is located within the Community Region of Georgetown.
-The project is surrounded by single family residential development on large lots, civic uses, and transportation corridor.
+Established Community: The project is located within the Cameron Park Region.
+The project is surrounded by multifamily residential and single-family residential developments.
 The project would not conflict with the existing land use pattern in the area or physically divide an established community.
-There would be no impact. - b.
-Land Use Consistency: The project proposes to rezone an existing 1.41 acre lot from Commercial, Main Street (CM) to One-acre, Residential (R1A) and amend the General Plan land use designation from Commercial (C) to Medium Density Residential (MDR).
-The lot is vacant, and thus has no uses that would conflict with the proposed zoning designation.
-The proposed land use designation would also be consistent with general plan policy 2.2.1.1 which states that the MDR land use designation is considered appropriate only within Community Regions and Rural Centers, as the parcel is located within the Georgetown Rural Center.
-Impacts would be less than significant. - c.
+There would be no impact.

+- b.
+Land Use Consistency: The parcel has a land use designation of Multifamily Residential (MFR) and a zoning designation of Multi-unit Residential.
+The proposed project also has a rezone component to add the -Planned Development overlay.
+The MFR land use designation establishes those areas suitable for high-density, single family and multifamily design concepts, with a minimum allowable density of five dwelling units per acre, with a maximum density of 24 dwelling unit per acre.
+As a result of project approval, the parcels would have a density of 13.56 units per acre.
+The proposed project would be consistent with the policies and objectives of the General Plan.
+There would be no impact. - c.
 Habitat Conservation Plan: The project site is not within the boundaries of an adopted Natural Community Conservation Plan or any other conservation plan.
 As such, the proposed project would not conflict with an adopted conservation plan.
 There would be no impact.

-FINDING: The project would result in consistency with the Zoning Ordinance and General Plan.
+FINDING: The proposed use of the land would be consistent with the Zoning Ordinance and General Plan.
 There would be no impact to land use goals or standards resulting from the project.

-XI MINERAL RESOURCES.
+XI XI.
+MINERAL RESOURCES.
 Would the project: Potentially Significant Impact Less than Significant with Mitigation Less Than Significant Impact No Impact a.
 Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
 X b.
 Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
 X